University of Utrecht

 It is recommended that students budget around €900-€1400 per month to pay for accommodation and living expenses.
 Additional financial information can be found online.

-2. Funding
+Funding

 Did you know that you can take your UCalgary funding with you on exchange?

-Our office administers the International Study Travel Grant for students travelling on approved UCalgary study programs that are credit bearing.
+Since you remain a degree seeking student at UCalgary while on exchange you remain eligible for any awards and scholarships you are eligible to receive from the university as well as student loans.Our office administers the International Study Travel Grant for students travelling on approved UCalgary study programs that are credit bearing.
 The amount changes year to year as the money is split evenly between qualified applicants.
 Students may only receive the study travel grant once.
 Please see the exchange funding page for more information.

 Exchange students to UU cannot be guaranteed housing.
 The university has reserved limited rooms for international students through the housing provider SSH (Short House Stay); these are predominantly one or two-person rooms with shared kitchen/facilities and are located off-campus.
 Rent typically sits around 400-800 Euros per month.
 When availability is low, students must arrange for their own housing and are encouraged to look into the different accommodation providers recommended by EUR.
-Additional information can be found online
+Additional information can be found online.

 Student Tips: "There are three buildings on campus.
 I lived in De Bisschoppen.
 It was really nice and clean.
 Each floor has a communal balcony, and the layout is basically like an apartment.
 It’s a pretty quiet building.
 Cambridgelaan, which is one of the buildings across the street, is a little older [and noisier].
 But Johanna, the other building across the street, is the newest/nicest, and there's also a roof terrace.
 SSH provided us with dishes, pots, pans, cutlery, vacuum, broom, mop, iron/ironing board, washer, dryer, microwave, stove, fridge, freezer, toaster, coffee maker, kettle.
 You need to buy your own pillow and bedding, SSH gives you an option to buy it from them but I think its more expensive than if you go into the city yourself.
 However, it’s convenient to have it ready for you when you get there so it might be easier.
 Wireless Internet was available.
 Each room has its own router so connection was never a problem.
 There’s a supermarket on campus called Spar with super convenient open times.
 There’s also an amazing pizza place on campus and a coffee/sandwich shop.
 There’s a cafeteria on campus that has pretty good food, freshly prepared.
 The library on campus has a lot of computers you can use and is huge!
 There’s also a library in the city that I loved going to."